Best daily deals

 Widely billed as one of the best entry-level planar magnetic headphones, the HiFiMan Sundara has no shortage of hype around it in the audiophile community.
 But is that hype earned, or just another community darling that doesn’t have broader appeal?

-We picked up the Sundara for a spin in our labs, and used it for a week as a daily driver.
-There are a lot of positives, but as with any enthusiast-oriented product: it’s not for everyone.
+We took the Sundara for a spin in our labs and used it for a week as a daily driver.
+There are many positives, but as with any enthusiast-oriented product, it’s not for everyone.
 Still, the Sundara stands out amongst its peers.

 The HiFiMan Sundara is for anyone who wants a pair of open-backed headphones that performs great out of the box without much tinkering.
 However, this is very much an enthusiast-grade set of headphones, and you will need a powerful source to use it.

-Editor’s note: this review was updated on July 27, 2023 to ensure the timeliness of the information within.
+Editor’s note: this review was updated on November 28, 2024, to update formatting, links.

 What is the HiFiMan Sundara like to use?